iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Parametric Minimization and Duality.md

 > $F: \mathbb R^n \times Y \rightarrow \overline \R$ is a convex and proper in its first parameter for all its second parameter.

 The first parameter represents the primal variable.
-The second parameter represent pertubation to the primal optimization problem.
+The second parameter represents perturbation to the primal optimization problem.

 #### **Definition 1 | Primal dual value functions**
 > $p: \R^n \rightarrow \overline \R$ is defined as $p(y) = \inf_{x}F(x, y)$.